jvo1230/jvo1230.github.io/_projects/(1) PlaceHolder Project.md

 In the first stage, we adopt a patch-based technique.
 MRI and PET images are both divided into 27 uniform patches of size 44 x 54 x 44 with 50% overlap.
 Each patch is then fed into a 3D ResNet-10 model to extract the local features of each image.
-In the second stage of the classification process, we introduce an attentionbased ensemble architecture to facilitate the fusion of the different neuroimaging modalities.
+In the second stage of the classification process, we introduce an attention-based ensemble architecture to facilitate the fusion of the different neuroimaging modalities.
 For every patch in corresponding positions between the MRI and PET patches, we extract the learnt features from the ResNet-10 models and pass them through an attention-based model.
 This model utilises self-attention mechanisms to